Biomedical Engineering Undergraduate Program

 Deadlines: Review deadlines and important dates in the Office of Admissions.

-A degree in biomedical engineering prepares you for careers in research, medical device development, instrumentation, analysis tools, clinical evaluation methods, systems and processes, and other forms of medical technology, or go on to post-baccalaureate study in engineering, law, or medical school.
+A degree in biomedical engineering prepares you for careers in research, medical device development, instrumentation, and analysis tools, as well as for post-baccalaureate studies in engineering, law, or medical school.

-Recent UA grads with a B.S. in Biomedical Engineering make an average starting salary of $57,000.
-We have placed graduates at companies including Zimmer Biomet and The Cleveland Clinic.
+Recent UA graduates with a B.S. in Biomedical Engineering make a median starting salary of $63,000.
+We have placed graduates at companies such as Perkin-Elmer, GE Healthcare, Zimmer Biomet, and The Cleveland Clinic.

 Curriculum guides & courses